THE REGIONAL LEADERSHIP CHALLENGE

 Leading regions requires a diverse skillset.
 Regional governments rely on consensus-based decisions that respect local decision-making.
 But their responsibilities--like transportation, equity, climate change, and housing--often elude easy consensus.
 Effective leaders navigate diverse political interests and share broad policy expertise to create a vision that benefits the economic, environmental and social health of the entire region.

-A california Academy for Regional Leaders
+A California Academy Designed for Regional Leaders

-- Limited to Thirty Participants.
-The selection process is competitive; but we will also be selecting the class for diversity of experience in terms of personal background, professional experience, expertise, geographic location, and size and function of agency.
+Who Should Apply?
+The program is open to mid-career professionals working for regional governments.
+Participants will be selected for diversity of experience in terms of personal background, professional experience, areas of expertise, geographic location, and size and function of their agency.
 Our objective is to create a class that will learn as much from each other as they will from the professional instruction.

 - How to Apply.
 This is a competitive process.
 All program candidates must submit a resume, a completed application, and a signed Participation Agreement by August 17.

 - Time Commitment.
 The Academy is as much about the relationship between participants as it is about the instruction.
 Each participant must agree to attend all sessions and participate in class activities.
 Participants and their managers must sign a Participation Agreement committing to the program’s time requirements.

 - Small Class Size.
 The program size is limited to allow for participants to actively engage with each other, instructors, and guest speakers.

 - Program Cost. $2950 includes all instruction, program materials, group events, lunch and selected evening meals.
 Each participant (or employing agency) is responsible for travel and lodging costs.
 When available, we will negotiate group hotel rates.

 - Recognition of Completion.
 Each participant who successfully completes the program and meets the participation and group project requirements will be awarded a certificate recognizing their accomplishment that can be noted on resumes, bios, and Linked-In profiles, and business cards.